kagitmiadam/Valheim-DoOrDie-Mods/DoDSoloExperience/DoDSE_Configs/README.md

 	Cepera for help with fixes and updates.

+	Thumbs up to Twenty-One for the Epic MMO xp json.

+## Support

-  If you like and use this ModPack, show you support by leaving a like for each mod included.
+- If you like and use this ModPack, show you support by leaving a like for each mod included.
 Cheers and happy hunting!

-	If you wish to donate please donate to any of the modpacks dependancies, as I do not accept donations myself.
+- If you wish to donate please donate to any of the modpacks dependancies before myself.

-## Support

-If you like what I do and want to support me.

 <a href="https://www.buymeacoffee.com/horemvore"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=horemvore&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>

-## Epic Loot Magic Effect Changes

-	Resistance Percents range from 1-40% and are limited to the following items:

-	Helm: Blunt & Fire
-	Chest: Pierce & Frost
-	Legs: Slashing & Lightning
-	Shield: Elemental & Physical
-	Shoulder: Poison

-	Resistances (Like the games Wolf Armour) are Cloak and Utility only.
-Very Low Probability.
-	Luck is Helmet only.
-	Block and Parry range from 15-75% Depending on Rarity.
-	Damage Percent range from 5-45% depending on Rarity.
-	Damage Flat range from 3-30 depending on Rarity.
-	Carry Weight is limited to Shoulder and Utility.
-Range from 25-225 depending on Rarity.
-	Skills range from 1-20 depending on Rarity.
-	Health and Stamina Regen percent ranges from 5-45% depending on Rarity.
-	Health and Stamina increases range from 15-75 depending on Rarity.
-	Attack Speed, Stagger Duration, Quick Learner, Reflect Damage and all Low Health Effects range from 5-27% depending on Rarity.
-	All Magical Effect scale up with no crossover.
-This means a higher Rarity will always be better than its previous Rarity.
-	Probably some I have missed.

 ## Creature Level and Loot Control Changes